Fast quasi-conformal regional flattening of the left atrium: Introduction

-\cite{ma2012cardiac} were the first researchers proposing a LA flattening technique, based on a B-spline with proportional distance between any pair of points in the 3D LA surface and their mapped pairs on the 2D map.
-As a result, the different 2D maps were not standardised since the position of the PV holes were not in the same position for different patients. \cite{karim2014surface} proposed to flatten the LA to a square also without constraining the position of the PV and LAA holes.
+Ma et al. \cite{ma2012cardiac} were the first researchers proposing a LA flattening technique, based on a B-spline with proportional distance between any pair of points in the 3D LA surface and their mapped pairs on the 2D map.
+As a result, the different 2D maps were not standardised since the position of the PV holes were not in the same position for different patients.
+Karim et al. \cite{karim2014surface} proposed to flatten the LA to a square also without constraining the position of the PV and LAA holes.
 The authors carefully studied the distortion induced by the unfolding process and showed how the LA flattened square could be used to display and qualitatively analyse different types of data from the same patient.
 However, a direct comparison across different patients was not feasible because of the lack of correspondence between the different maps (e.g. PV holes were not positioned in the same place).
-More recently, \cite{williams2017standardized} proposed a standardised unfold map (SUM) suitable to compare different LA using as reference a 3D LA template and its corresponding 2D flattened version, both related with a defined 3D-2D point-to-point mapping.
+More recently, Williams et al. \cite{williams2017standardized} proposed a standardised unfold map (SUM) suitable to compare different LA using as reference a 3D LA template and its corresponding 2D flattened version, both related with a defined 3D-2D point-to-point mapping.
 Their flattening strategy was based on registering an arbitrary LA to the 3D template and then transferring the data to the 2D LA template with the known 3D-2D template mapping.
 The original LA template was divided into 24 regions, allowing regional analysis of the mapped data.
 The main limitation of this approach is the difficulty of obtaining an accurate registration between different LA surface meshes due to their high shape variability.
 Together with errors induced by required data projection and interpolation steps, this scheme leads to undesired information loss between the 3D and 2D LA representations if the LA under study is substantially different from the LA template.
 Additionally, advanced surface mesh registration techniques such as currents-based ones are associated to large computational times.
+Finally, a universal atrial coordinate system was developed in \cite{roney2018} and used to represent the left and right atria in a two-dimensional domain.
+The proposed representation is however not completely standardised since the position of the veins and appendages may be distinct for the different cases.